9 mins read

 3. UKAS Assessments

-- UKAS witnessed assessments (WA) for EEMs will be identified from lists of surveillance evaluations to be carried out by certification bodies.
-This will be carried out on a quarterly basis and the EEMs to be witnessed will be identified at the time that the opportunities are identified.
-The numbers of witnessed assessments will be in accordance with UKAS publication CIS 8.
+3.3 UKAS witnessed assessments (WA) for EEMs will be identified from lists of surveillance evaluations to be carried out by certification bodies.
+These will be carried out on a planned basis, and the EEMs to be witnessed will be identified at the time that the opportunities are identified.
+The numbers of witnessed assessments will be in accordance with UKAS publication CIS 8 UKAS Approach to Accreditation of PAS 2030 Certification Bodies.

 Download this Technical Bulletin as a pdf here.